xiangjunn/tp/docs/UserGuide.md

 * You can copy specific details of a contact or an event just by clicking on that detail!

-As shown on the image above, clicking on the `telegram handle` of `Bernice` will copy her Telegram handle.
+As shown on the image above, clicking on the `telegram handle` of `Bernice Yu` will copy her Telegram handle.

 * You can also open any links that you have included in a contact or in an event.

-Referring back to the same image, if you click on the `zoom` link saved under `Bernice`, SoConnect will help you open the link on your browser automatically.
+Referring back to the same image, if you click on the `zoom` link saved under `Bernice Yu`, SoConnect will help you open the link on your browser automatically.

 --------------------------------------------------------------------------------------------------------------------